-- Have I traveled to any areas under restriction in the past 14 days?
+- Have I traveled outside of Pennsylvania in the last 14 days?

 Yes.
 Anyone on campus is expected to have and use their own masks, but supplemental personal protective equipment (PPE) will be available in cases where a mask is lost or damaged.
-Effective Wednesday, August 19, all Penn College students, employees and visitors must be masked at all times on campus, including outdoors.
+All Penn College students, employees and visitors must be masked at all times on campus, including outdoors.
 Students are expected to bring an adequate supply of masks (disposable or reusable) with them.
 Reusable masks should be laundered regularly.

 In the event of a lost or damaged mask, please visit one of the following locations to for a single-use mask: